Checkmk/checkmk/agents/wnx/install/resources/readme.txt

 ## Uninstallation
-The uninstallation routine will preserve user data in next directories
-%ProgramData%\checkmk\agent\state
-%ProgramData%\checkmk\agent\config
-%ProgramData%\checkmk\agent\plugins
-%ProgramData%\checkmk\agent\local
-%ProgramData%\checkmk\agent\mrpe
-%ProgramData%\checkmk\agent\
-This is done intentionally to prevent occasional user data loss due to uninstallation.
+The uninstallation routine will preserve user data in %ProgramData%\checkmk\agent This is done intentionally to prevent occasional user data loss due to uninstallation and provide smooth installation.